jina-ai/jina/docs/fundamentals/flow/yaml-spec.md

 ### `metas`
 Collection that overrides the `metas` attribute for all Executors in a Flow.
 This can be useful when loading multiple Executors from the same Python file.

+## Variables

+Jina Flow YAMLs support variables and variable substitution according to the [Github Actions syntax](https://docs.github.com/en/actions/learn-github-actions/environment-variables).

+This means that the following variable substitutions are supported:

+### Environment variables

+Use `${{ ENV.VAR }}` to refer to the environment variable `VAR`.

+## Context variables

+Use `${{ CONTEXT.VAR }}` to refer to the context variable `VAR`.
+Context variables can be passed to `f.load_config(..., context=...)` in the form of a Python dictionary.

+## Relative paths

+Use `${{root.path.to.var}}` to refer to the variable `var` within the same YAML file, found at the provided path in the file's structure.
+Note that the only difference between environment variable syntax and relative path syntax is the omission of spaces in the latter.